eagle-ai/eagle-ai.github.io/setup-env.md

 To run monitoring applications, Eagle requires the following dependencies.

-* For Streaming platform Dependencies
+* For streaming platform dependencies

 	* Storm: 0.9.3 or later
 	* Kafka: 0.8.x or later
 	* Java: 1.7.x
 	* NPM (On MAC OS try "brew install node")

-* For Database Dependencies (Choose one of them)
+* For database dependencies (Choose one of them)

 	* HBase: 0.98 or later
 		* Hadoop: 2.6.x is required
 	* Mysql
-		* Mysql installation is required
+		* Installation is required
 	* Derby
-		* No installation is required
+		* No installation

 ### Setup Cluster in Sandbox
 To make thing easier you can try Eagle with an **all-in-one** sandbox VM, like [HDP sandbox](http://hortonworks.com/downloads/#sandbox)(HDP 2.2.4 is recommended).
 Next we will go with Hortonworks Sandbox 2.2.4 to setup a minimal requirement cluster with Storm and Kafka.